 The drivers also allege that Alexa Enterprises Papa John’s stores have a practice of “clocking out” delivery drivers early to make deliveries.
 They allege that they are close to minimum wage inside the store, but a lower “tipped” minimum wage when making deliveries.
 However, plaintiffs allege that Alexa Enterprises’ managers “clock out” delivery drivers to their lower “tipped” wage even while they’re still inside the store completing non-tipped tasks.
 They seek full minimum wage for this time, as well as additional damages.

 Are you a delivery driver?
 Biller & Kimble, LLC has extensive experience representing delivery drivers.
-Call us at 513-202-0710 or complete the form below for a free and confidential consultation with our office.
+Call us at 513-202-0710 for a free and confidential consultation with our office.

 ADVERTISING ONLY: The information on this blog is not, nor is it intended to be, legal advice.
 You should consult an attorney for individual advice regarding your own situation.